ilsePit/lRn/README.md

 I have added a few scripts and files to play with in this repository.
 Learning R will always be an ongoing process, and I have added a few resources below to get started, learn more, and keep handy while coding in R.

 ### This repo
+This repo is a work in progress, and I will add materials as necessary.
+The following material can be found right now:

+- intro to R

 ### Actual proper tutorials
 Suggested materials for learning
 - https://rafalab.github.io/dsbook/
 - https://datacarpentry.org/R-genomics/index.html